pypeit/PypeIt/doc/mage.rst

 Limitations
 ===========

-Only carefully tested for the reddest 10 orders and 1x1 binning.
+Tested on the reddest 12 orders and 1x1 and 2x2 binning.

-Known to struggle, at least occasionally with
-2x2 binning

 Calibrations
 ============